Reflecting Types

 Methods

-// lists methods
+// lists all methods

 List<ReflectoMethod> methods = type.methods().list();

-List<ReflectoMethod> declaredMethods = type.declared().methods().list();
+List<ReflectoMethod> declaredMethods = type.methods().declared().list();

-ReflectoMethod method = type.methods().find("setUsername(?)", String.class).orElseThrow();
+ReflectoMethod method = type.methods().get("setUsername(?)", String.class);

 TargetMethod targetMethod = method.withTarget(user);